dmurdoch/rgl2gltf/README.md

 # rgl2gltf: Read and write .gltf and .glb files

-This package contains functions to read and write `.gltf` and `.glb` files containing 3D models, following the [official spec at khronos.org](https://www.khronos.org/registry/glTF/specs/2.0/glTF-2.0.html) .
+This package contains functions to read, write and display `.gltf` and `.glb` files containing 3D models, following the [official spec at khronos.org](https://www.khronos.org/registry/glTF/specs/2.0/glTF-2.0.html) .
+It also contains functions to convert `rgl` `mesh3d` objects and scenes to and from glTF objects.

-It is currently in very early development.
+It is currently in early development.
 Please add issues or pull requests if something important to you is missing.

 A `pkgdown` website is here: <https://dmurdoch.github.io/rgl2gltf/dev>